-Housed in an a warehouse that’s more rough around the edges than polished, this space in the heart of Southie is reminiscent of movies like Raging Bull, Rocky, and Million Dollar Baby.
+Housed in an warehouse that’s more rough around the edges than polished, Peter Welch’s Gym in the heart of South Boston is reminiscent of movies like Raging Bull, Rocky, and Million Dollar Baby.
 That cement block-style industrial vibe in your mind, add a smattering of green shamrocks on the walls and you’re 100 percent on point.
 Equipment is what you’d expect for this setting: multiple heavy bags hanging from the ceiling, one boxing ring, and a small area upstairs to pumps some iron.
 There’s one ring and a small area to lift weights upstairs.
 To clean up your sweaty self, don’t expect any spa amenities.
 Bathrooms are pretty basic, with toilets perhaps being a tad outdated.
 Showers and lockers mean you can come and go straight from the ring back to fighting the grind of everyday life.

 371-393 Dorchester Ave, Boston, MA 02127 South Boston Boxing $$$